Camptocormia

 A clinical photograph showing a patient with the flexed posture.
 It can be abated when lying down.

 Camptocormia, also known as bent spine syndrome (BSS), is a symptom of a multitude of diseases that is most commonly seen in the elderly.
 It is identified by an abnormal thoracolumbar spinal flexion, which is a forward bending of the lower joints of the spine, occurring in a standing position.
-In order to be classified as BSS, the anterior flexion (the lower back bending) must be of 45 degrees anteriorly.
+In order to be classified as BSS, the anterior flexion (the lower back bending) must reach 45 degrees anteriorly.
 This classification differentiates it from a similar syndrome known as kyphosis.
 Although camptocormia is a symptom of many diseases, there are two common origins: neurological and muscular.
 Camptocormia is treated by alleviating the underlying condition causing it through therapeutic measures or lifestyle changes.

 History and society

 Alexandre-Achille Souques was one of the first major researchers of camptocormia and created the definition and name used for the condition to this day.

 Camptocormia comes from two Greek words, meaning "to bend" (κάμπτω, kamptō) and "trunk" (κόρμος, kormos), and was coined by Alexandre-Achille Souques and B. Rosanoff-Saloff.
 These two men also created the definition of the disease that is widely accepted today.

 When the disorder was first clinically studied around the time of First World War, it was believed to be a psychogenic conversion disorder that resulted from the severe trauma of war.
 Souques and others treated patients with psychological therapy and early versions of electrotherapy.
 Samuel A. Sandler used a similar approach to treat soldiers during the Second World War.
 The view of BSS as a conversion disorder led to a lack of awareness about the conditions and few diagnoses by physicians.

 As time progressed and advances were made in knowledge of neuroscience and physiology, biological mechanisms behind the irregular bending were identified.
 The current medically preferred term for the condition is bent spine syndrome, because of the psychological origin associated with camptocormia.